chainstack/docs/docs/guides/multichain-hybrid.md

 ## Interact from any node

-Now that the MultiChain network is running in a hybrid environment, you can interact with it through `multichain-cli`.
+Now that the MultiChain network is running in a hybrid environment, you can interact with it.

 You can interact through your on-premises node or your cloud node.